CompuTec/computec-docs/docs/appengine/appengine-users-guide/analytical-page/overview.md

     ![Variants](./media/overview/04-appengine-analytics-variants2save.png)

-3. Choose the variant name, and decide if you want to set it as a default one.
-Here, you can also make it available for all users (Public) or leave it as a private one.
+3. Type the variant name and decide if you want to set it as a default one.
+Here, you can also make it available to all users (Public) or keep it private.

     ![Variants](./media/overview/05-appengine-analytics-variants-savenew.png)